samiransarii/mooon-light/README.md

 ![mooon-light](./images/hero.png)

-`Mooon Light` is a simple theme with vibrant colors.
+`Mooon Light` is a simple theme with vibrant colors build on pre existing theme which I really like called `ayu`.

 ### File Icons